Good podcast

 The love song that started it all for Styx

 ?Lady? was the first of several hit Styx songs that Dennis DeYoung wrote for his longtime wife, Suzanne.
 It became the first hit song for the band, and it is largely held to be the very first power ballad in rock.
 Get into the inspiring story in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-02-08